jtweitzel/geometrybhonors/README.md

 * Option 2 asks the user to enter coordinates.

 The program is written in Python and uses a module called turtle for drawing.

+Click on app.py above to view the code.